PhilippeSimier/SenseHat/Projects/SparkelContainer/Readme.md

 # SparkelContainer

 # Description
-**SparkelContainer** is an application that runs 64 containers of the PixelBlink application.
-Each PixelBlink container is focused on blinking 1 pixel on the 8x8 display matrix on the SenseHat.
+**SparkelContainer** is an application that runs 64 containers of the pixelBlink application.
+Each pixelBlink container is focused on blinking 1 pixel on the 8x8 display matrix on the SenseHat.

 # Dependencies
-**SparkelContainer** requires that the pixelBlink application is in the location defined by the CHILDCONTAINERNAME #defined statement in SparkelContainer.cpp
+**SparkelContainer** requires that the pixelBlink application is in the location defined by the CHILDCONTAINERNAME #define statement in SparkelContainer.cpp

 **Compilation** : SparkelContainer application
 ```bash